dortegadelv/HaplotypeDFEStandingVariation/README_SI_Figs.txt

 ## SI 19

 Run the script /HaplotypeDFEStandingVariation/Scripts/DataAnalysis/InferDFEWithHapLengths/ABC_Analysis/ABCDemographyAnalysisNotCpGs.sh 500 times to obtain data from simulations to perform the ABC analysis.
+Then run the first 60 lines in HaplotypeDFEStandingVariation/Scripts/DataAnalysis/InferDFEWithHapLengths/ABC_Analysis/ConcatenateMismatchStatisticAndLDistances.sh to get ../../../../Results/ABCAnalysis/Best100NotCpG.txt

 ## SI 20